 What if my bills are included in my rent?

-I’m moving out before the end of my tenancy agreement
+What if I move out before the end of my tenancy?

-My house has multiple occupants, who is responsible?
+My house has multiple occupants, who is responsible for bills?

 The person who puts their name of the account is responsible, which is why it's important to get your housemates' names on the account ASAP.
 It's great to be the responsible, organised one, but if it leads you with bad credit or in financial difficulty, it can cause serious problems!
 If you have a bills package with One Utility Bill, everybody will be responsible for the bills, paying their share each month from their own account.

 What happens if I don't pay a bill that's in my name?

 The risks of unpaid utility bills can have a big impact, even if you only miss a month:

 - One missed bill payment stays on your credit score for six years

 - A low credit score makes it harder to get a loan or mortgage, credit card, a phone contract or even rent another property.

 - Your landlord or utility supplier could also send the debt to a collection agency, which means the liable party could ultimately end up with a CCJ, which stays on your credit report much longer, and can cause even bigger problems with your future credit.